kachick/ruby-ulid/CONTRIBUTING.md

 ...
 ```

-## Touch the development version with REPL
+## Use development version with REPL

 ```console
 $ ./bin/console